UVa Course Catalog (Unofficial, Lou's List)

 STS 2993Independent Study: Technology and Society (1 - 3)

 Special tutorial with a topic declared in advance.
 Limited to undergraduate SEAS students with third- or fourth-year standing.
 Not to substitute for STS 4500, 4600.
 The topic, work plan, and conditions are arranged by contract between instructor and student and approved by the department chair, with a copy to be filed in the department office.
-Prerequisites: STS 1500 or equivalent, a 2000-level STS course.
+Admittance at the discretion of the professor.

 STS 3020Science and Technology Policy for Interns (3)